-Autophagy (literally "self-eating") is an essential means of suppressing cellular senescence.
-It is such an important aspect of cellular function that the 2016 Nobel Prize for physiology and medicine was awarded to Yoshinori Ohsumi for the discovery of how it works.
+Autophagy (literally "self-eating") is an essential natural method of suppressing cellular senescence.
+Its importance was recognized in the 2016 Nobel Prize for physiology and medicine, awarded to biologist Yoshinori Ohsumi for the discovery of how it works.
 Ohsumi's lab and others identified autophagy-related genes (Atg), which code for proteins that package cellular waste.
 These are controlled by an enzyme complex called Target of Rapamycin (TOR) kinase.

-TOR got its name when it was identified as the mechanism of action for rapamycin, a naturally occurring compound known for many years (like metformin.)
+TOR got its name when it was identified as the site of action for rapamycin, a naturally occurring compound known for many years (like metformin.)
 Rapamycin was first isolated from a bacterium found in the soil of Easter Island (Rapa Nui) in the 1960's.
-Originally developed as an antifungal agent, it was found to have immunosuppressant properties and it is mostly used now to suppress rejection with kidney transplantation.
-Researchers today feel that it can be better described as an immune modulator and anti-inflammatory drug, which blocks hyperimmunity rather than suppressing immunity, or even that it "rejuvenates immunity."
+Originally developed as an antifungal agent, it was found to have immunosuppressant properties and its on-label use now is to suppress rejection with kidney transplantation.
+Anti-aging researchers today feel that it can be better described as an immune modulator and anti-inflammatory drug, which blocks hyperimmunity rather than bluntly suppressing immunity, or even that it "rejuvenates immunity."

-Exactly how rapamycin worked remained unclear until the 1990's, when it was recognized as an inhibitor of the enzyme complex mTOR (originally called mammalian Target of Rapamycin, now referred to as mechanistic Target of Rapamycin).
-TOR is a principal orchestrator of cell growth and functions as a central coordinator of metabolism in response to both environmental and hormonal signals such as caloric restriction.
+Exactly how rapamycin worked remained unclear until the 1990's, when it was recognized as an inhibitor of the enzyme complex that would later be called TOR.
+We now know that TOR is a principal orchestrator of cell growth and functions as a central coordinator of metabolism in response to both environmental and hormonal signals such as caloric restriction.